namp10010/logparse/README.md

 ### todo

-* make the config into args and more easy to use, remove the config file
+* make the config into args and easier to use, remove the config file
+* enable color output
+  * RED - error
+  * YELLOW - warn
+  * GREEN - info
+  * DEBUG - blue